MilanStaffehl/TNG-Cluster-paper/README.md

 If you wish to use this code without relying on the expected directory structure, you can specify your own directories for data and figures.
-To do so, set the `DATA_HOME` and `FIGURES_HOME` directory paths inside the [`config`](./src/config.py) module to the desired location.
-Make sure that the directory includes the subdirectories for the milestones (that is, directories named `001`, `002`, `003` etc.)!
+To do so, set the `data_home` and `figures_home` directory paths inside the [`config.yaml`](./config.yaml) file to the desired location, before running the install script.

-If you choose to follow this instruction, remember to clone the Illustris helper package repository and install it to your environment!
+Please note that this will still create a set of subdirectories that are required to work with the default file paths and names in this project.
+If you wish to control the location of data and plot files in full, every script also offers the option to specify the directory where to save them.

 ## Executing code